 Lee Van Cleef (The Good, The Bad, & The Ugly, Escape From New York) makes an appearance as one of Valance’s henchmen.

 A character’s name is Mr. Peabody.
 A possible reference to an intelligent dog from Rocky & Bullwinkle’s segment titled “Mr. Peabody & Sherman.”
 I didn’t cringe, I thought it was funny just hear that name.
-Thank goodness it wasn’t stupid like Ethan Hawke’s character Bruce Kenner (surname rhymes as in Jenner) from Regression.
+Thank goodness it wasn’t stupid like Ethan Hawke’s character Bruce Kenner (surname rhymes as in Jenner) from that god awful film “Regression.”

 According to John Ford, he stated the reason why he wanted to shoot the film in black & white format, is to reflect the morality whether or not shooting is the right thing to do in terms of self-defense.
 In addition to the film’s morality tale, John also said he preferred to shoot in black & white, sticking to an old school tradition.
 To be honest, I totally agree with him.
 What he’s trying to say is, “If you want to make a picture shot in black & white, use every aspect of the story in a realistic level.”